lols11/SideAssistLedRestorer/README.md

 TODO:
   - Better brightness maping
-  - Bluetooth icon restore with Discover/Composition media unit (Unknown can messages)
+  - Bluetooth icon restore with Discover/Composition media unit (The can messages responsible for the appearance of the icon are currently publicly unknown)
-  - Front assist restore with 7N0 radar (maybe)
+  - Front assist restore with 7N0 radar (as above)
   - DPF Purge information (maybe)

 Based on: https://www.drive2.com/b/601314663967246021/

 Default pinout:
   Green LED (+): 9
-  Yellow LED (+): 8
+  Yellow LED (+): 6

 Must be PWM output for proper operation.